rbignon/woob/docs/source/guides/module.rst

     STORAGE = {'seen': {}}

-To store and read data in your storage space, use the ``storage`` attribute of your :class:`Module <weboob.tools.backend.Module>` object.
+To store and read data in your storage space, use the ``storage`` attribute of your :class:`~weboob.tools.backend.Module` object.

-It implements the methods of :class:`BackendStorage <weboob.tools.backend.BackendStorage>`.
+It implements the methods of :class:`~weboob.tools.backend.BackendStorage`.